EDF

 To better understand graphite changes and to bolster already rigorous investment and inspection programmes, EDF selected the Smith Institute to develop bespoke software for predicting the future degradation of graphite bricks which lie in the cores of the UK’s nuclear reactor fleet.

-The challenge: Building a safety case at Hunterston B
+Building a safety case at Hunterston B.

 Since the Ayrshire power station Hunterston B started generating low carbon electricity in 1976, it has been capable of producing enough energy to power almost two million homes a year at its peak.
 Regular inspections revealed cracking related to the age of the graphite in 2014, with further inspections and close monitoring taking place over the next four years.